rchillyard/TableParser/README.md

 _builder_ is used by the _parse_ method.
 _parse_ is the main method of _TableParser_ and takes a _Seq[String]_ and yields a _Try[Table]_.

+Associated with _TableParser_ is an abstract class called _TableParserHelper_ whose purpose is to make your coding job easier.
+_TableParserHelper_ is designed to be extended (i.e. sub-classed) by the companion object of the case class that you wish to parse from a row of your input.
+Doing it this way makes it easier for the implicit TableParser instance to be found.
+You can also set up your application along the lines of the examples below, such as the Movie example.

+The constructor for _TableParserHelper_ takes two parameters, both of which can be defaulted:
+* sourceHasHeaderRow: Boolean = true
+* forgiving: Boolean = false

 ## RowParser

 _RowParser_ is a trait which defines how a line of text is to be parsed as a _Row_.